-Kit Lui from the Air Personnel Center assists Erin by serving as the point-of-contact (POC) for the Post’s SAME E&C Camp program.
+Kit Lui from the Air Force Personnel Center assists Erin by serving as the point-of-contact (POC) for the Post’s SAME E&C Camp program.

 Need Your Help

 The San Antonio Post’s K-12/STEM Outreach Program focuses on getting children excited about engineering, math, and science with the hope that someday they will pursue careers in engineering, architecture, contruction or other related professions.

 The Post selected several programs to support over the years with volunteers and/or sponsorships.
 We have listed these programs below so you can plan ahead to participate and help us get the word out to others who may be interested in participating.

 If you want to participate, check out the link to our volunteer web page on the home page of our Post website where you can register for all our volunteer opportunities.

 If you have any questions about our K-12/STEM program, please contact our STEM Program Coordinators, Victoria Hernandez, at Victoria.Hernandez2@jacobs.com or Monica Engler, at email@example.com.

 What if you participate in an activity not listed?

 We depend on our member’s continued involvement in the community to help us improve our K-12/STEM program and support to the local community.
 If you’ve participated in other community outreach events focused on either K-12/STEM, or even college students, to discuss engineering, science, or math related topics throughout the year, then please let us know.

 All you need to do is send an e-mail our STEM POCs listed above on the topic/subject of the activity, when/where it was held, who you did, and the POC’s information (that way we will have POC’s contact information so maybe the Post can also support that event in the future).